Live Virtual Medicare Boot Camp®—Hospital Version

 The Live Virtual Medicare Boot Camp—Hospital Version includes comprehensive sections explaining the complexities of:

-• Coverage under NCDs, LCDs, and CED
+• Coverage, including NCDs, LCDs, and Prior Authorization

-• Outpatient coverage and physician supervision
+• Outpatient coverage and physician supervision in the hospital setting

 • NCCI edits, including PTP edits and MUEs